-2.03 TOILET FACILITIES
+2.06 TOILET FACILITIES

 - A. In addition to toilet facilities required within construction trailers, Contractor shall provide toilet facilities for workers at the Site, shall post notices, and take such precautions as may be necessary.
 Refer to Section 01 35 23 Project Safety, for additional requirements. - B. Contractor shall provide toilet facilities from Notice to Proceed until Final Completion that comply with OSHA regulations and as required herein.
-Toilet facilities shall comply with all applicable State and local regulations.
+Toilet facilities shall comply with all applicable state and local regulations.
 Quantity, type, and location of facilities shall be subject to acceptance by Owner. - C. Contractor shall service, clean, and sanitize toilet facilities at least daily and as frequently as necessary to maintain them in a safe, clean, and sanitary condition.
-Contractor shall maintain at the Site, a record of the servicing, cleaning, and sanitizing of the facilities for the duration of the Project. - 1.
+Contractor shall maintain at the Site, a record of the servicing, cleaning, and sanitizing of the facilities for the duration of the Project. - D. The use of existing campus toilet facilities is not allowed unless prior written approval has been obtained from Owner. - 1.
 If Owner authorizes the use of specific campus toilet facilities, Contractor shall assure all persons employed on the Project use only authorized toilet facilities.
-Contractor shall post notices and take such precautions as may be necessary to assure compliance. - D. Toilet Facilities: Portable field toilet facilities shall conform to ANSI Z4.3 and shall comply with the following: - There shall be a toilet paper holder and an adequate supply of toilet paper.
-If the facility is intended for use by female workers, there shall be a disposal receptacle for sanitary napkins. - 2.
-The toilet facility shall afford the user privacy and protection from weather and from falling objects. - 3.
-There shall be a self-closing door that can be locked from inside the toilet facility. - 4.
-The toilet facility shall be illuminated by natural or artificial light and adequately ventilated.
+Contractor shall post notices and take such precautions as may be necessary to assure compliance. - E. Where the Project extends over multiple floor levels, toilet facilities shall be located at least at each fifth floor so that workers do not have to walk more than two floors to reach the facilities.